aregsar/aregsarblog/blog/2020/configure-laravel-queue-to-use-redis/index.md

             'driver' => 'redis',
             #hard coded newly added 'queue' connection from 'redis' driver connection in config/database.php
             'connection' => 'queue',
-            #this is the key prefix used for the queue keys, no need to change
+            #this specifies the default key prefix for this 'redis' connecton that is used for the queue keys
-            #unless 'redis2' used the same 'queue' connection instead of the 'queue2' connection
             'queue' => env('REDIS_QUEUE', 'default'),
             'retry_after' => 90,
             'block_for' => null,